ratnadeepb/DeathStarBench/README.md

+# Note
+This repo contains the kubernetes deployment yaml files that looks to have been removed from the original repo.
+Careful when syncing with the original repo

 # DeathStarBench

 Open-source benchmark suite for cloud microservices.
 DeathStarBench includes five end-to-end services, four for cloud systems, and one for cloud-edge systems running on drone swarms.